Written by Nic Bartolotta

 How does foam rolling work?

 And instead of waiting for the pain & tightness to subside, you can foam roll the pain away.
-When your muscles are healthy and limber, the fascial tissue glides alongside your muscle, enabling you to move without limitation.
+When your muscles are healthy and limber, the fascial tissue glides alongside your muscles, enabling you to move without limitation.
 But when adhesions form, the fascia locks up.
 And the only way to release the knot is by foam rolling the muscle and massaging the fascia.

-But this self-massage technique does more than just break up muscle adhesions.
-Here are 5 benefits of foam rolling that you can’t ignore if you want to train and recover like a pro.
+But this self-massage technique does more than break up muscle adhesions.
+Here are 5 benefits of foam rolling that you can't ignore if you want to train and recover like a pro.

 5 benefits of foam rolling that will help you train harder and live healthier

-1. Reduce muscle soreness
+Reduce muscle soreness

 One of the primary benefits of foam rolling is that it can significantly improve your muscle recovery, thereby reducing the duration and severity of DOMS.
-By releasing the trigger points, foam rolling promotes blood flow and reduces tension in the sore area, aiding the body’s healing abilities.
+By releasing the trigger points, foam rolling promotes blood flow and relieves tension in the sore area, aiding the body's healing abilities.

-2. Shorten recovery times between workouts
+Shorten recovery times between workouts.

 Muscle soreness can last for days.
 But you don’t have days.
 You have 24 hours, maybe less, before your next run, workout, or game.
 And if your muscles are still recovering from the previous day, you won’t be able to perform at a high level.

-Foam rolling shortens recovery times by reducing post-exercise fatigue, soreness, and stiffness.
+Foam rolling shortens recovery by reducing post-exercise fatigue, soreness, and stiffness.
 For best results, you should foam roll both before and after each workout.
 A pre-roll session before the gym or practice will prepare your body for dynamic movements, reduce the likelihood of injury, and improve your physical performance.
-Afterwards, treat your muscles to another foam rolling session to kickstart the recovery process, prevent cramps, and obviously, shorten your recovery time.
+Afterward, treat your muscles to another foam rolling session to kickstart the recovery process, prevent cramps, and shorten your recovery time.

-3. Increase flexibility & range of motion (ROM)
+Increase flexibility & range of motion (ROM)

-It’s no secret that tight muscles are more prone to injury than limber muscles.
-So if you struggle with chronic tightness from poor posture, stress, or over-training, foam rolling is the solution you’ve been looking for.
+It's no secret that tight muscles are more prone to injury than limber muscles.
+So, if you struggle with chronic tightness from poor posture, stress, or over-training, foam rolling is the solution you've been looking for.

 As you improve your muscle and joint flexibility over time, you’ll likely experience added benefits like: